 Balliol's Historic Collections Centre in St Cross Church, Holywell

-Balliol will celebrate its 750th anniversary in 2013.
+Balliol celebrated its 750th anniversary in 2013.
 A leading force in the University since about 1825, its fame has been international for well over a century.
 As a consequence of its antiquity and reputation, it has acquired outstandingly rich and varied Historic Collections comprising medieval manuscripts, many early and rare printed books, and notable holdings of modern literary, scientific and political papers, besides its own extensive archives.
 These collections span more than eight centuries, and are part of the National Heritage.

 Photograph © by Mark Bassett, 2009.